Published:

 We know that life circumstances can change at any time and appreciate the commitment of all our volunteers.
 During safer recruitment process we discuss the minimum commitment.

-Once a PSR wishes or needs to step down from the role, we ask that they inform their parish priest and us as soon as possible so that we can search for a suitable replacement or put in place interim arrangements.
+Once a PSR plans to step down from the role, we ask that they inform their parish priest and us as soon as possible so that we can search for a suitable replacement or put in place interim arrangements.

 HOW ARE PSRs SUPPORTED IN THEIR ROLE?

-PSRs receive regular re-training and are constantly supported in their role by the Safeguarding Team, who are available Monday to Friday, 9.00am to 5.00pm.
+PSRs receive regular training, email updates and are supported in their role by the Safeguarding Service, who are available Monday to Friday, 9.00am to 5.00pm.
+In addition we encourage PSRs to network with PSRs in their Deanery or neighbouring parish for peer support.

 A quick guide to the contact details for each PSR area: